OSD5K & OSD ZERO-K FAQ's

 8 & under, 9-10, 11-12, 13-14, 15-19, 20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75-79, 80+

 20. What awards and prizes do you offer for participants?

 1. First 350 registered participants will receive the OSD5K Medal.

-2. Top overall male & female finishers will receive the OSD5K Medal, OSD5K Winner Concert Badge and a Meet & Greet pass for 6/20.
+2. Top overall male & female finishers will receive the OSD5K Medal, OSD5K Winner Concert Badge, and extra concert ticket for 6/20.

 3. 1st, 2nd and 3rd place male & female finishers of each age division will also receive a Concert Badge that grants entry to OSD concert on 6/20.

 The OSD5K Winner Concert Badge allows FREE entry to the Concert Stage on Saturday, 6/20.